bitchin-ginger/Pneumonia-Classifier/README.md

 # Classification Of Pneumonia In Chest X-Rays
-This computer vision project is designed to utilize Convultional Neural Networks to detect pneumonia based on chest X-rays.
+This computer vision project is designed to utilize Convolutional Neural Networks to detect pneumonia based on chest X-rays.
 Throughout this project, __Dr.
 Grant Rogero, M.D.__ a board certified radiologist at Lodi Adventist Health Hospital advised and certified that these findings are medically accurate.

 ![Predicted Norrmal](imgs/Predicted-Normal.png)